saturneric/GpgFrontend-Manual/src/content/docs/advanced/memory-security.md

 zero-initialization of sensitive buffers and stricter tracking of memory usage.
 Sensitive data is less likely to persist in memory after it is no longer needed.

-All sensitive data—including file contents, (de)compressed plaintext, and plaintext from text fields—is placed into dedicated secure buffers prior to any processing or transfer.
+All sensitive data, including file contents, (de)compressed plaintext, and plaintext from text fields, is placed into dedicated secure buffers prior to any processing or transfer.
 These buffers are passed directly to the cryptographic engine (GpgME) and protected by GnuPG mechanisms.
 Each secure buffer is fully initialized to zero upon allocation and is explicitly erased upon release,